 Overdraft and ATM fees are the worst offenders by sheer volume, but banks subject their customers to tons of other fees.
 No one’s saying that banks aren’t entitled to make a buck, but some of these fees seem questionable, to say the least.
 We made an infographic to break down all the ways your bank can charge you:

 There are ongoing discussions at the Consumer Financial Protection Bureau about whether regulators should cap these fees.
-We would applaud that kind of change, but for now, when it comes to overdraft fees, Trim can help get your money back.
-Sign up for Trim to monitor your spending and put ridiculous fees back in your pocket.
+We would applaud that kind of change.
+Sign up for Trim to monitor your spending and avoid these ridiculous fees.